Reviewing William Penn Bancorp (WMPN) & Its Rivals

 |2.21

-William Penn Bancorp currently has a consensus target price of $14.50, indicating a potential upside of 17.98%.
-As a group, “Savings institutions, except federal” companies have a potential downside of 6.45%.
-Given William Penn Bancorp’s stronger consensus rating and higher probable upside, research analysts clearly believe William Penn Bancorp is more favorable than its rivals.
+William Penn Bancorp presently has a consensus price target of $14.50, suggesting a potential upside of 18.46%.
+As a group, “Savings institutions, except federal” companies have a potential downside of 6.46%.
+Given William Penn Bancorp’s stronger consensus rating and higher possible upside, research analysts plainly believe William Penn Bancorp is more favorable than its peers.

+This table compares William Penn Bancorp and its peers’ net margins, return on equity and return on assets.

 Summary

-William Penn Bancorp rivals beat William Penn Bancorp on 8 of the 12 factors compared.
+William Penn Bancorp peers beat William Penn Bancorp on 8 of the 12 factors compared.

 About William Penn Bancorp